On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: The scaled three-dimensional problem for a family of generalised membrane shells

 or, equivalently, \emph{if the semi-norm} $\left|\cdot\right|_\omega^M$ \emph{is already a norm over the space} $\bm{V}(\omega)$ (hence, \emph{a fortiori}, over the space $\bm{V}_K(\omega) \subset \bm{V}(\omega)$).
 Otherwise, i.e., if

-or, equivalently, if the semi-norm $\left|\cdot\right|_\omega^M$ is a norm over $\bm{V}_K(\omega)$ but \emph{not} over $\bm{V}(\omega)$, the linearly elastic shell is a generalised membrane shell \emph{``of the second kind''}.
-In this paper we shall only consider generalised membranes ``of the first kind'' as they are the most frequently encountered in the practice.
+or, equivalently, if the semi-norm $\left|\cdot\right|_\omega^M$ is a norm over $\bm{V}_K(\omega)$ but \emph{not} over $\bm{V}(\omega)$, the linearly elastic shell is a linearly elastic generalised membrane shell \emph{``of the second kind''}.
+In this paper we shall only consider linearly elastic generalised membrane shells ``of the first kind'' as they are the most frequently encountered in the practice.

 In this paper, we consider the \emph{obstacle problem} as defined in section~\ref{Sec:2} \emph{for a family of linearly elastic generalised membrane shells of the first kind}, all sharing the \emph{same middle surface} and whose thickness $2 \varepsilon > 0$ is considered as a ``small'' parameter approaching zero.
 Our objective then consists in performing an \emph{asymptotic analysis as} $\varepsilon \to 0$, so as to seek whether we can identify a \emph{two-dimensional limit model}.
-To this end, we shall resort to a (by now standard) methodology first proposed by Ciarlet \& Lods in~\cite{CiaLods1996d} (see also Theorem~5.6-1 of~\cite{Ciarlet2000}).
-To begin with, we ``scale'' Problem~\ref{problem0}, over a \emph{stretched domain} $\Omega$, using appropriate \emph{scalings on the unknowns} and \emph{assumptions on the data}.
+To this end, we shall resort to a (by now classical) approach due to Ciarlet \& Lods in~\cite{CiaLods1996d} (see also Theorem~5.6-1 of~\cite{Ciarlet2000}).
+To begin with, we ``scale'' Problem~\ref{problem0}, over a \emph{fixed domain} $\Omega$, i.e., independent of $\varepsilon$, using appropriate \emph{scalings on the unknowns} and \emph{assumptions on the data}.
 Define

-let $x = (x_i)$ denote a generic point in the set $\overline{\Omega}$, and let $\partial_i := \partial/ \partial x_i$.
-With each point $x = (x_i) \in \overline{\Omega}$, we associate the point $x^\varepsilon = (x^\varepsilon_i)$ defined by
+let $x=(x_i)$ denote a generic point in the set $\overline{\Omega}$, and let $\partial_i:=\partial/\partial x_i$.
+With each point $x=(x_i)\in\overline{\Omega}$, we associate the point $x^\varepsilon=(x^\varepsilon_i)$ defined by

-so that $\partial^\varepsilon_\alpha = \partial_\alpha$ and $\partial^\varepsilon_3 = \frac{1}{\varepsilon} \partial_3$.
-To the unknown $\bm{u}^\varepsilon = (u^\varepsilon_i)$ and to the vector fields $\bm{v}^\varepsilon = (v^\varepsilon_i)$ appearing in the formulation of Problem~\ref{problem0} we then associate the \emph{scaled unknown} $\bm{u}(\varepsilon) = (u_i(\varepsilon))$ and the \emph{scaled vector fields} $\bm{v} = (v_i)$ by letting
+so that $\partial^\varepsilon_\alpha=\partial_\alpha$ and $\partial^\varepsilon_3=\frac{1}{\varepsilon} \partial_3$.
+To the unknown $\bm{u}^\varepsilon=(u^\varepsilon_i)$ and to the vector fields $\bm{v}^\varepsilon=(v^\varepsilon_i)$ appearing in the formulation of Problem~\ref{problem0} we then associate the \emph{scaled unknown} $\bm{u}(\varepsilon)=(u_i(\varepsilon))$ and the \emph{scaled vector fields} $\bm{v}=(v_i)$ by letting